hemashushu/xiaoxuan-c-preprocessor/README.md

 ## Limitations

-ANCPP is designed to be a modern, portable, and strictly standards-compliant C preprocessor.
-As such, it does not support certain extensions and features found in other preprocessors:
+The C preprocessor operates as a text-based "find and replace" tool, which makes it extremely "flexible."
+However, this flexibility can lead to code that does not conform to C syntax or disrupts control flow, often due to unintentional mistakes by developers that are difficult to detect.
+Additionally, the C preprocessor can sometimes behave anti-intuitive.
+For example, when passing an expression as an argument to a function-like macro, the expression may be evaluated multiple times, potentially causing unexpected side effects.
+To avoid such issues, ANCPP intentionally restricts some of the more "flexible" features.

+It is worth noting that ANCPP does not change or add features.
+On the contrary, ANCPP strictly adheres to the C23 standard, but restricts or disables certain features that are prone to errors.

 **Macro Definitions**

 - A macro cannot be redefined unless it is first undefined.
 For example, `#define FOO 123` followed by another `#define FOO ...` is not allowed.
 Some preprocessors permit redefining a macro if the new definition is identical, but ANCPP does not support this behavior.
 - Undefining a macro that does not exist is not allowed.
-- Macro definitions must have balanced brackets.
-For example, `#define FOO if (` is invalid.
+- Macro definitions must have balanced brackets and quotes.
+For example, `#define FOO if (i==0` and `#define FOO char* a="bar` is invalid.

 **Macro Invocations**